-The Zadie Jumpsuit is our most popular pattern to date, seeing hundreds of people around the world sewing it up and wearing it as part of their handmade wardrobe.
+The Zadie Jumpsuit is our most popular pattern to date, seeing hundreds of people around the world sewing it up and wearing it as part of their handmade wardrobe has been amazing.
 With its wrap around design and relaxed fit, it has been a hit for all body shapes and sizes.
 We are so excited to announce that this pattern has been redesigned so that now, with the new addition of a skirt, it can be made into a dress too.
 Here is how you can make it:

 1. With right sides together join the back bodice pieces with a 1cm (3/8”) seam.
 Overlock or zigzag the raw edge.